 AVK hydrant security goes from strength to strength series 29/10.
 The device has proven to be 100 % successful

-AVK launched our latest hydrant security device in 2014, working closely with United Utilities Operations and initially placed several units under trial in an area of severe hydrant abuse in Liverpool.
-It was tested against the industries standard outlet protection, protecting the outlet only and manufactured from a plastic outer shell and metal internal core.
+AVK launched the latest hydrant security device in 2014, working closely with United Utilities Operations and initially placed several units under trial in an area of severe hydrant abuse in Liverpool.
+It was tested against the industries standard outlet protection.
+Protecting the outlet, only, and manufactured from a plastic outer shell, and metal internal core.
 Following a period of two weeks, every single one of the non-AVK outlet caps were either forcibly removed or damaged beyond use.

-The AVK device however proved 100 % successful, offering resistance to attempts to remove the device.
+The AVK device however proved 100% successful, offering resistance to attempts removing the device.

-Following on from these trials United Utilities adopted the Series 29/10 security device as their standard hydrant security to combat illegal use and general vandalism throughout their operational areas.
-They have proved so successful that United Utilities have noted a significant reduction in hydrant abuse call outs, reduction in water discoloration issues and stopping illegal use of water draw off from non-designated hydrants.
+Following, from these trials, United Utilities adopted the Series 29/10 security device as their standard hydrant security to combat illegal use, and general vandalism throughout their operational areas.
+They have proved, successfully that United Utilities have noted a significant reduction in hydrant abuse call outs reduction in water discoloration issues and stopping illegal use of water draw, off from non-designated hydrants.

-Working closely with United Utilities has allowed AVK to adapt the device for variations in field use, including creating a “universal” version to fit older hydrants and non-BS750 units, identify leaking hydrants via cap design and serial numbering keys to ensure control of their ownership/issue.
-Lorraine Murtagh of United Utilities stated;
+Working closely with United Utilities, they have allowed AVK to adapt the device for variations in field use, including creating an “universal” version to fit older hydrants and non-BS750 units, identify leaking hydrants via cap design, and serial numbering keys to ensure control of their ownership/issue.
+Lorraine Murtagh, from United Utilities stated;

 "[the devices] have proved successful and reduced massively the number of call-outs we have had with the AVK caps to be the most successful devices used."

-Since the initial launch, United Utilities have installed several thousands of these units and several more thousand units are now being used by DCWW, with South East Water and Northumbrian Water solving specific local problem hydrant abuse/illegal access and on various private sites including harbours and film studios!
-Various utilities are taking them to trial with the most recent trails held by Thames Water on a location with a proven history of illegal use; again 100 % successful in stopping their use.
+Since the initial launch, United Utilities have installed several thousands of these units and several more thousand units are now being used by Dwr Cymru Welsh Water, DCWW, South East Water and Northumbrian Water, solving specific local problem hydrant abuse/illegal access and on various private sites, including harbours and film studios!
+Various utilities are taking them to trial with the most recent trails, held by Thames Water, on a location with a proven history of illegal use; again 100 % successful in stopping their use.

 Several major utilities are currently investigating security devices and with existing units either being easily removed by non-authorised persons or vandalism, a solution that can be relied upon is required.
 Early field trials are expected to commence during August, but initial in-house testing has resulted in Operations being defeated in removing the device.

-From now on, protection of the fire hydrant will be a key factor in helping to maintain water quality and avoiding water discoloration issues which are key to many Water companies AMP6 objectives.
-Whilst the law is clear on illegal use of hydrants, more reports are being seen of water utilities personnel being attacked when trying to close off hydrants that have been set off by “children”.
-To protect the field staff and avoid water discoloration issues, hydrant protection will need to be addressed.
+From now on, protection of the fire hydrant will be a key factor in helping to maintain water quality and avoiding water discoloration issues which are the key to many Water companies, AMP6 (Asset Management Plan) objectives.
+While, the law is clear on illegal use of hydrants, more reports are being seen of water utilities personnel being attacked when trying to close off hydrants that have been set off by “children”.
+To protect the field staff and avoiding water discoloration issues, hydrant protection will need to be addressed.